Privacy Policy

 Google Analytics

-Furthermore, Google Analytics allows us to record your mouse movements, scrolls and clicks, among other things.
-Google Analytics also uses various modelling approaches to supplement the data sets collected and uses machine learning technologies for data analysis.
+Furthermore, we can use Google Analytics to record your mouse and scroll movements and clicks, among other things.
+Google Analytics also uses various modelling approaches to supplement the data sets collected and employs machine learning technologies in data analysis.

 Google Analytics uses technologies that enable user recognition for the purpose of analysing user behaviour (e.g. cookies or device fingerprinting).
 The information collected by Google about the use of this website is usually transferred to a Google server in the USA and stored there.
 The use of this service is based on your consent in accordance with Art.
-6 para.
-1 lit. a GDPR and § 25 para.
-1 TDDDG.
+6 (1) lit. a GDPR and § 25 (1) TDDDG.
 Consent can be revoked at any time.

 Google Ads

 The website operator uses Google Ads.
-Google Ads is an online advertising programme provided by Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.
+Google Ads is an online advertising programme from Google Ireland Limited ("Google"), Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Ads enables us to display advertisements in the Google search engine or on third-party websites when the user enters certain search terms in Google (keyword targeting).
-Furthermore, targeted advertisements can be displayed based on user data available to Google (e.g. location data and interests) (target group targeting).
-As the website operator, we can evaluate this data quantitatively, for example by analysing which search terms led to the display of our advertisements and how many advertisements led to corresponding clicks.
+Google Ads enables us to display advertisements in the Google search engine or on third-party websites when the user enters certain search terms on Google (keyword targeting).
+Furthermore, targeted advertisements can be displayed based on the user data available to Google (e.g. location data and interests) (target group targeting).
+As website operators can evaluate this data quantitatively, for example by analysing which search terms led to the display of our advertisements and how many advertisements led to corresponding clicks.

 The use of this service is based on your consent in accordance with Art.
-6 para.
-1 lit. a GDPR and 25 para.
-1 TDDDG.
+6 (1) lit. a GDPR and 25 (1) TDDDG.
 Consent can be revoked at any time.

-For the USA, an adequacy decision has been made by the European Commission, provided that companies are certified under the Data Privacy Framework Programme.
-Google is certified accordingly and thus complies with the requirements of the EU Commission.
+For the USA, an adequacy decision has been issued by the European Commission, provided that companies are certified under the Data Privacy Framework Programme.
+Google is certified accordingly and thus meets the requirements of the EU Commission.

 LinkedIn Insight Tag

 This website uses LinkedIn's Insight Tag.
-The provider of this service is LinkedIn Ireland Unlimited Company, Wilton Plaza, Wilton Place, Dublin 2, Ireland.
+This service is provided by LinkedIn Ireland Unlimited Company, Wilton Plaza, Wilton Place, Dublin 2, Ireland.

 As the website operator, we cannot assign the data collected by LinkedIn to specific individuals.
-LinkedIn will store the personal data collected from website visitors on its servers in the United States and use it for its own advertising purposes.
+LinkedIn will store the personal data collected from website visitors on its servers in the USA and use it for its own advertising purposes.
 For details, please refer to LinkedIn's privacy policy at https://www.linkedin.com/legal/privacy-policy#choices-oblig.

 The use of LinkedIn Insight is based on Art.
-6 para.
-1 lit. f GDPR.
+6 (1) lit. f GDPR.
 The website operator has a legitimate interest in effective advertising measures, including social media.
 If consent has been requested, processing is carried out exclusively on the basis of Art.
-6 para.
-1 lit. a GDPR and 25 para.
-1 TDDDG, insofar as the consent includes the storage of cookies or access to information on the user's terminal device (e.g. device fingerprinting) within the meaning of the TDDDG.
+6 (1) lit. a GDPR and 25 (1) TDDDG, insofar as the consent includes the storage of cookies or access to information on the user's terminal device (e.g. device fingerprinting) within the meaning of the TDDDG.
 Consent can be revoked at any time.

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.